top of page

 This works perfectly in a poké bowl, but it’s also great in salads—or even sushi!
 If you’re using it in sushi rolls, cut the chicken so two pieces line up nicely to cover the full width of a nori sheet.

-Nutritional Information (Per Portion)
+Nutritional Information (per portion)

 Nutrient